PaulGilchrist/documents/articles/api-odata-bulk-updates.md

 }
 ```

-As with POST and PUT, the array of object is contained within the root object's `value` property, and only the `id`, is required, where all the remaining properties are optional and should only be passed in if they have changed.
+As with POST and PUT, the array of objects is contained within the root object's `value` property, with only the `id` required.
+All the remaining properties are optional and should only be passed in if they have changed.